So much rain, my studio is under water... It is too wet to sketch. I have no car..

 Below, the decorated roof is very interesting.
 Who started decoration?
 Rich guys?
 It stimulates imagination.

-The green roof and red bricks make a
+The green roof and red bricks make a very charming colour harmony is

 Below.
 A lusted roof are so eye catchy.
 Too beautiful to miss it.
 The contrast between green and white is lovely.
 Technically, making rust on paper was really fun.